mohitsindhuthegreat/toen-gen/replit.md

 - ✅ Verified all tokens are working correctly with 100% success rate
 - ✅ Confirmed API endpoints are functional and responding properly
 - ✅ **FINAL OPTIMIZATION**: Implemented ONE TOKEN PER LIKE strategy for maximum real likes
+- ✅ **MAXIMUM SCALE ACHIEVED**: System now uses ALL 60 available tokens (12x increase from 5)
-- ✅ System now sends exactly 5 real likes using all 5 available tokens (one per token)
+- ✅ System sends exactly 60 real likes per request using all available tokens
 - ✅ Eliminated token reuse to maximize authentic like delivery
+- ✅ Processed entire credentials file to extract maximum working tokens

 ## System Architecture